AnthonySteele/AFSCheckout/README.md

 Prometheus Monitoring

-Shortcomings:
+## Shortcomings

+The merchant will likely want to see a list of their recent transactions.
+This would means
+ * storing a merchant id on each transaction
+ * repo lookup method to get a list of transactions
+ * A GET endpoint

-Potential data loss if the bank api fails badly (e.g. timeout or http 500 response) and we wo't have a record in the local data store.
+There is potential data loss if the bank API fails badly (e.g. timeout or HTTP 500 response) and we won't have a record in the local data store.
-Way to mitigate this likely involces:
+Way to mitigate this likely involves:
  * Save the payment data locally _before_ sending it.
 This means using a locally generated id as key, not depending on the the transaction id that the bank returns.
  * make use of an [Idempotency key](https://stripe.com/docs/api/idempotent_requests) to make it safe for a client to repeat failed requests by inspecting the saved data and deciding what to do.